How to recover an expired subscription

 - Select a new plan in your billing section or on the Sellfy Pricing page or in your Sellfy account

-Once you've successfully we collected the due invoice and you started a new subscription, your store will be activated.
+Once you've successfully completed the above steps, and we've collected the due invoice, your store will be activated.